RS2002/homepage/content/_index.md

       title: Recent News
       subtitle: ''
       text: |-
-        <span style="font-weight: bold;">2026.08</span>: Our paper "<span style="color: blue;">Association Between Phthalate Exposure and Immunosenescence: The Moderating Role of Physical Activity in US Adults</span>" has been submitted for possible publication.<br>
+        <span style="font-weight: bold;">2026.08</span>: Our paper "<span style="color: blue;">Association Between Phthalate Exposure and Immunosenescence: The Moderating Role of Physical Activity in US Adults: a Population-Based Cross-Sectional Study</span>" has been submitted for possible publication.<br>
         <span style="font-weight: bold;">2026.07</span>: Our papers "<span style="color: blue;">RideGym: A Standardized Interface for Real-World Large-Scale Ride-Sharing System</span>" and "<span style="color: blue;">Optimizing Denoising Trajectories in DLLMs: A Lightweight Evolutionary Heuristic Approach</span>" have been submitted for possible publication.<br>
         <span style="font-weight: bold;">2026.07</span>: We have released the first real-world large-scale ride-sharing simulator <a href="https://pypi.org/project/ride-gym/">RideGym</a> with standardized Gym interface.<br>
         <span style="font-weight: bold;">2026.07</span>: Our papers "<span style="color: blue;">Discriminatory Labor Management for On-Demand Meal Delivery Platforms with a Mixed Fleet of AVs and Human Couriers</span>" and "<span style="color: blue;">Joint Infrastructure Planning and Order Assignment for On-Demand Food-Delivery Services with Coordinated Drones and Human Couriers</span>" have been submitted for possible publication.<br>